andrewkirrane/GitHub-Virtual-Assistant/README.md

 ## Running the code yourself

 In order to run this program, it is best to create a virtual environment before downloading packages and libraries, my personal choice was Anaconda (I will be using Anaconda syntax for examples, syntax may vary across programs).
-Once you have created the environment and activated it, you will need to download the following packages to run the main program.
+Once you have created the environment and activated it, you will need to download the following libraries to run the main program.
 ```
 conda install Flask, flask-cors, torch, torchvision, nltk
 ```